Botanical Name: Narcissus jonquilla

 Fertilizer: Feed every 2 weeks with high-potassium liquid fertilizer diluted by half from planting until blooming.
 Do not fertilize while in bloom.

 Propagation: Paperwhite narcissus bulbs cannot be forced into bloom again and can be discarded.
-Or if you live in a frost-free climate, you can plant them in your garden.

 Make your flowers last longer by keeping the plant in a cool location.
 Blooms will look fresh for 3-4 weeks if kept at a maximum of 65°F/18°C.